Building Objective-C or Swift apps for macOS

 pod install step at the beginning of every build.
 This will ensure that all dependencies are installed.

-If the repository already contains a /Pods folder, App Center assumes you have checked in the pods in your repository and will no longer perform
+If the repository already contains a /Pods folder, App Center assumes you've checked in the pods in your repository and will no longer run

 3.8.
 Distribute to a distribution group

 You can configure each successfully signed build from a branch to be distributed to a previously created distribution group.
 You can add a new distribution group from within the Distribute section.
 There's always a default distribution group called "Collaborators" that includes all the users who have access to the app.